rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/block-storage.rst

 .. _block-storage:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Block storage for Cloud Servers
+Block storage for cloud servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Using Cloud Block Storage, you can add disk space to your Cloud Servers by attaching storage volumes.
+Using Cloud Block Storage, you can add disk space to your cloud servers by attaching storage volumes.

 Cloud Block Storage offers volumes in two flavors: